jefedeltodos/app_initializer_msal_issue/README.md

 # MsalTest

-This is a project that demonstrates that the `MSAL_GUARD_CONFIG` factory is called before the `APP_INITIALIZER` code is completed.
+This is a project that demonstrates that the `MSAL_GUARD_CONFIG` factory is called before the `APP_INITIALIZER` promise is resolved.

 [From Angular's documentation](https://angular.io/api/core/APP_INITIALIZER)
 > The provided functions are injected at application startup and executed during app initialization.
 If any of these functions returns a Promise or an Observable, initialization does not complete until the Promise is resolved or the Observable is completed.